 Notwithstanding IR's undertaking to provide understanding and rationality, technology seems to have widened conceptual cracks at the social, political and economic levels.
 As I write these words, there seems no end to the erosion of this order and the headaches that will follow.
 Consider three technology-generated issues that immediately knock against IR's busy windows.
-First, as viruses like Zika, Ebola and HIV/AIDS spread, the invariable question is whether technology can halt this.
-Second, packaging its ideological message in bundles fashioned by technology, the Islamic State group continues to wreak havoc and draw in supporters globally.
+First, as viruses like Covid-19, Zika, Ebola and HIV/AIDS spread, the invariable question is whether technology can halt this.
+Second, packaging its ideological message in bundles fashioned by technology, the Islamic State group wreaked havoc and drew in supporters globally through the 2010s.
 Finally, the global monetary system is flummoxed by bitcoin - technology's reimagining of what money is, and can be, at the global level.